kyleboas/secondbrain/README.md

 # secondbrain

 A shared memory server for your AI tools.
-Built on [Cloudflare Workers](https://workers.cloudflare.com/) and the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), secondbrain gives ChatGPT, Claude, Gemini, Zo, and any other MCP-compatible client a single place to store and retrieve memories -- so context learned in one tool is available everywhere.
+Built on [Cloudflare Workers](https://workers.cloudflare.com/) and the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), secondbrain gives ChatGPT, Claude, Gemini, and any other MCP-compatible client a single place to store and retrieve memories -- so context learned in one tool is available everywhere.

 ### Why